Skip to main navigation Skip to search Skip to main content

 Research focus

 Buildings must last a hundred years and continue to meet the needs and expectations of users and society and be safe to use.
-Many buildings need renovation.
-At the same time, construction is challenged by the internationalization of rules, construction products and labour.
+Buildings must therefore be constructed and renovated in a way that ensures a long service life, a healthy indoor climate and low climate impact.

 Need for new knowledge